 - Finally, stir in the sesame oil and turn the heat off.
-Season with salt and pepper if needed and serve with warm white or brown rice.
+Season with salt and pepper if needed and serve.

-Now you can easily pair this savory and spicy stir fry with steamed white rice.
-Rice, shrimp and veggies are a pretty natural combination 🙂 For step-by-step instructions on how to make rice in a rice cooker and on the stove-top, check out this post.
+Pair this savory and spicy stir fry with steamed white rice.
+For step-by-step instructions on how to make rice in a rice cooker and on the stove-top, check out these posts.

 A delicious shrimp stir fry that tastes better than takeout!

 - 1/4 teaspoon salt

 - 8 ounces large frozen shrimp, thawed and shelled

 - 2 tablespoons vegetable oil or other neutral oil

 - 1 teaspoon dried red chili, finely chopped

 - 2 cups chopped bok choy or baby bok choy.
 Or you can use 1 cup snow peas.

 - 1 tablespoon soy sauce